-Buying a Home on Maui: Complete Buyer’s Guide
+Buying a Home on Maui: Complete Buyer Guide

 Why Buying a Home on Maui Is Different

-This guide outlines the structured approach buyers use to navigate Maui’s unique real estate landscape with clarity and leverage.
+This guide explains the Maui home-buying process and outlines the structured approach buyers use to navigate the island's real estate market with clarity and confidence.

 Step 1: Define Your Home Buying Goals on Maui